mkw-TL/chess_data/public/_index.md

 ### Challenge

-- People play a lot of chess
+- People play *a lot* of chess

-**104 million games were played**, with a compressed size of 33.7 GB.
+**108 million games were played**, with a compressed size of 33.7 GB.

 The zst compression algorithm used is estimated to compress the file size by around 7 times, leading to a total file size of **210 GB**.
 While my computer does theoretically have enough space, in practice, I do not.
 Fortunately, this storage space is remarkably cheap and easy to get nowadays from simply a usb stick.